Web Design Principles for the Modern Age

 The auto-play element that Facebook has incorporated on its platform is beneficial for multiple reasons — it grabs a scroller’s attention and gets them to stop and watch something (at least for a few seconds), it increases the video’s view count, and it increases engagement on a website.

-Ultimately, adding videos to a page’s design elevates the look and feel of the website while also improving SEO rankings (link to other blog article that talks about SEO rankings and video).
+Ultimately, adding videos to a page’s design elevates the look and feel of the website while also improving SEO rankings.

 Thin fonts have been covering our screens for years, but bold fonts are ready to take center stage.
 Fonts have the power to make or break a brand and a design.
 It’s important that it’s legible, eye-catching, and stands out among the crowd.
 There are millions of fonts to choose from these days, and designers are going for bold in 2018.
 Fonts can be used as the only element on the page for a clean, minimalist design look, or they can be mixed and matched to reach a brutalist design.
 The choice is yours, but we suggest you choose bold.
 Also, keep your eye out for serif fonts as they grow in popularity.
 You can never go wrong with a classic.

 If you’re looking to update your website for the new year, contact Cabedge today!
 With years of experience in web design and a knowledge of all the latest trends, Cabedge is the perfect company to help you accomplish your web design goals.

 Leave a ReplyWant to join the discussion?